AnyLog-co/documentation/training/Session II (Deployment).md

 ```

 * View basic configurations on the operators:
-Note: the commands below on the query node can be executed on the CLI of each operator independently.
+Note: the commands below are executed on the query node.
+These commands can be executed on the CLI of each operator independently.
 ```shell
 dest = 198.74.50.131:32148,178.79.143.174:32148   # These are the TCP values (IP:Port) of the operators
 run client (!dest) get connections